tbro-dev/DotNetLinuxDeploy/README.md

-# Startnet Script for .NET Application with Nginx
+# Startnet Script for .NET Application on Linux

 This repository contains a Bash script (`startnet.sh`) designed to automate the setup process of a .NET application environment on an Ubuntu server.
 This includes installing the .NET SDK, runtime, ASP.NET Core runtime, and configuring Nginx as a reverse proxy to forward requests to the .NET application.
 This project is a fork of DotNetLinuxDeploy: https://github.com/mzand111/DotNetLinuxDeploy